testillano/h2agent/README.md

 -k|--udp-socket-path <value>
   UDP unix socket path.

+[-w|--workers <value>]
+  Number of worker threads to post outgoing requests.
+By default, 10x times 'hardware concurrency' is configured (10*8 = 80), but you could consider increase even more if high I/O is expected (high response times raise busy threads, so context switching is not wasted as much as low latencies setups do).
+We should consider Amdahl law and other specific conditions to set the default value, but 10*CPUs is a good approach to start with.
+You may also consider using 'perf' tool to optimize your configuration.

 [-e|--print-each <value>]
   Print UDP receptions each specific amount (must be positive).
 Defaults to 1.